HOLODECK 2.0: Vision-Language-Guided 3D World Generation with Editing: Related Work

-Early work in this area is primarily symbolic and rule‑based, requiring extensive engineering effort and exhibiting very limited generalization ability, for example, Wordseye \cite{coyne2001wordseye} and other systems \cite{chang2014learningspatial,ma2018language3d}.
-With the emergence of LLMs and VLMs, open‑vocabulary 3D scene generation has become possible, greatly enhancing the flexibility of scene creation. \holodeck \cite{yang2024Holodeck} employs LLMs to get the object descriptions that should appear in a scene based on the input text, and to generate spatial constraints among those objects.
+\textbf{Language-Guided 3D Scene Generation.} Early work in this area is primarily symbolic and rule‑based, requiring extensive engineering effort and exhibiting very limited generalization ability, for example, Wordseye \cite{coyne2001wordseye} and other systems \cite{chang2014learningspatial,ma2018language3d}.
+With the emergence of LLMs and VLMs, open‑vocabulary 3D scene generation has become possible, greatly enhancing the flexibility of scene creation \cite{yang2024Holodeck, hu2024scenecraft, zhang2025scenelanguage, lin2025partcrafter, ccelen2024I-design, fu2024anyhome, ocal2024sceneteller, deng2025global-local-tree-vlm, sun2025hierarchically, sun20253d-gpt}.
+Among them, \holodeck \cite{yang2024Holodeck} employs LLMs to get the object descriptions that should appear in a scene based on the input text, and to generate spatial constraints among those objects.
 SceneCraft \cite{hu2024scenecraft} also leverages LLMs and VLMs in a similar way, but it generates Blender code and iteratively optimizes it to produce 3D scenes.
-However, both \holodeck and SceneCraft rely on CLIP \cite{radford2021clip} to retrieve 3D objects from asset libraries such as Objaverse \cite{deitke2023objaverse} and TurboSquid \cite{c:TurboSquid}, and the variety and quality of these assets somewhat limit their capability to generate open‑world 3D scenes.
+However, both of them rely on CLIP \cite{radford2021clip} to retrieve 3D objects from asset libraries such as Objaverse \cite{deitke2023objaverse} and TurboSquid \cite{c:TurboSquid}, and the variety and quality of these assets somewhat limit their capability to generate open‑world 3D scenes.
 Currently, larger or better‑curated 3D asset libraries have emerged \cite{deitke2023objaverse-xl, lin2025objaverse++}.
 However, they still suffer from overall low asset quality, missing textures, and limited variety and styles of objects.
 For 3D scene spatial layout, LayoutGPT \cite{feng2023layoutgpt} is a method that directly generates 3D object layout relationships via LLM prompting, but often neglects physical plausibility.
 LayoutVLM \cite{sun2025layoutvlm} is another method that uses VLMs to generate 3D layouts by formulating objective functions that can be differentiably optimized.
-For 3D scene editing, recent works such as BlenderGPT \cite{c:BlenderGPT} and BlenderAlchemy \cite{huang2024blenderalchemy} have applied LLMs or VLMs to editing, but these models primarily focus on material replacement and perform poorly at placement or layout.
+For 3D scene editing, recent works \cite{c:BlenderGPT, huang2024blenderalchemy, gu2025blendergym} have applied LLMs or VLMs to editing, though they still face challenges in accurately managing object placement and layout. \medbreak